US STOCKS-Wall St slides as rising Treasury yields snuff out stock rally

 "The past couple of days was just basically a rally in the bear market and the market needs desperately to capitulate before we can see stabilization."

-Banks such as Citigroup C.N and JPMorgan Chase & Co JPM.N slipped more than 2% each.

-Ten of the 11 major S&P 500 sectors declined in early trading with utilities .SPLRCU and real estate .SPLRCR stocks leading losses.
+Ten of the 11 major S&P 500 sectors declined, with utilities .SPLRCU and real estate .SPLRCR stocks leading losses.

-Energy .SPNY was the sole gainer, up 0.3% after OPEC+ agreed its deepest cuts to oil production since the 2020 COVID pandemic.
-O/R
+Energy stocks .SPNY were the sole gainer, up 1.5% after OPEC+ agreed its deepest cuts to oil production since the 2020 COVID pandemic, curbing supply in an already tight market.

 Twitter Inc TWTR.N lost momentum in line with its peers, a day after surging 22% after billionaire Elon Musk decided to proceed with his original $44-billion bid to take the social media company private.

-Declining issues outnumbered advancers for a 7.56-to-1 ratio on the NYSE and a 4.14-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 5.29-to-1 ratio on the NYSE and a 3.36-to-1 ratio on the Nasdaq.

-The S&P index recorded one new 52-week high and nine new lows, while the Nasdaq recorded 26 new highs and 63 new lows.
+The S&P index recorded two new 52-week highs and nine new lows, while the Nasdaq recorded 29 new highs and 80 new lows.

 (Reporting by Ankika Biswas and Bansari Mayur Kamdar in Bengaluru; Editing by Arun Koyyur)